 Insurance receivables are derecognised when the derecognition criteria for financial assets, as described in Note 2.2(h) to the financial statements, have been met.

-- 2.2 Summary of Significant Accounting Policies (continued) - (m) Life insurance contract liabilities
+(m) Life insurance contract liabilities

 Life insurance contract liabilities are recognised when contracts are entered into and premiums are charged.